AtharvaKulkarniIT/ParkinsonsTelemonitoringInsights/README.md

 ### Support Vector Machine (SVM)

-The support vector machine is employed for regression to predict the total UPDRS score.
+The support vector machine is employed for regression to predict the severity of Parkinson's disease.

 ### XGBoost